spidernet-io/spiderpool/docs/usage/readme.md

 - Spiderpool assists in IP address conflict detection and gateway reachability checks, ensuring uninterrupted Pod communication.
 Refer to the [example](../concepts/coordinator.md) for details.

+- The network of Multi-cluster could be connected by a same underlay network, or [Submariner](./submariner.md) .

 ### Operations and Management

 - Spiderpool dynamically creates BOND interfaces and VLAN sub-interfaces on the host machine during Pod startup.
 This feature assists in setting up master interfaces for  [Macvlan CNI](https://github.com/containernetworking/plugins/tree/main/plugins/main/macvlan) and [ipvlan CNI](https://github.com/containernetworking/plugins/tree/main/plugins/main/ipvlan).
 Check out the [example](../reference/plugin-ifacer.md) for implementation details.